slim-template/slim/README.md

       "<div class='person'>#{yield(:name => 'Andrew')}</div>"
     end

-You can optionally pass a hash to `yield`.
+You can optionally pass one or more hashes to `yield`.
+If you pass multiple hashes, the block will be iterated as described above.

 #### Dictionary access